senritsuki/Algeol.py/README.md

 # Algeol
-ALgorithmic GEOmetry generating Library for Python 3
+Algeol is ALgorithmic Geometry Generating Library for Python 3.